markusstocker/LaTeX101/README.md

 As for slides, there are [numerous templates](https://www.latextemplates.com/cat/conference-posters) that support you in writing a poster with LaTeX.
 Here, we will use the [Jacobs Landscape Poster](https://www.latextemplates.com/template/jacobs-landscape-poster).

 First, [download](http://www.latextemplates.com/templates/conference_posters/1/conference_poster_1.zip) the zip archive and unpack it in your working directory.
-Open `main.tex` in TeXshop and try to build the document.
+Open `main.tex` in TeXstudio and try to build the document.
 The template is well documented.
 Note that the template builds on `beamer`.

 Next, try to edit the poster by setting title, author, and institute.
 You can add multiple authors and affiliations as follows